Ariel Hollinshead: Life

-Hollinshead was born Ariel Cahill on August 24, 1929.
+Hollinshead was born Ariel Cahill Hollinshead on August 24, 1929.
 Her family were Quakers.

 In 1947, she began studying zoology and chemistry at Swarthmore College, chosen because it was a Quaker school, but soon switched to Ohio University in order to have access to a stronger science program.
 After earning a bachelor's degree at Ohio in 1951, she went to George Washington University (GW), where she earned a PhD in 1957.

 She joined the GW Medical Center faculty in 1959 as Assistant Professor of Pharmacology, in 1974, she became Professor of Medicine and in 1991 took on emeritus status.

-In 1958, Hollinshead married Montgomery K. Hyun (then going by "Montgomery Hollinshead"), whom she met while they were both at Swarthmore, and they had two sons together; her husband died in 2016.
+In 1958, Hollinshead married Montgomery K. Hyun, whom she met while they were both at Swarthmore college, and they had two sons together; her husband died in 2016.
 Ariel Hollinshead died at the age of 90 on September 10, 2019.

 Research and work

 Her research initially focused on oncovirology - the role of viruses in causing cancer, looking to develop cancer vaccines.
 In her initial set of experiments, she attempted to use fragments of oncoviruses to see if they caused an immune response in animals; as part of these experiments she used membrane fragments from tumors caused by the virus as a scientific control.
 To her surprise, the membrane fragments elicited a stronger response.

 Colleagues and funders were skeptical, but she was able to validate her results and eventually invented methods using ultrasound to isolate the immune-inducing substance from the membrane fragments.
 This led to one of the first identification of tumor antigens (also called "tumor-associated antigens").
 She then began working with human tumors from people with lung cancer, and again had to develop methods to isolate tumor antigens from them.
 This work led to the first clinical trials of cancer vaccines using tumor antigens in the early 1970s.
 She then began following the same process to identify and test tumor antigens from women with ovarian cancer, and her work resulted in clinical trials in the early 1980s.

+After studying whether purified tumor-associated antigens (TAA) can trigger a patient's immune response without causing harm, she discovered that patients displayed a strong immune response after taking the TAA vaccinations, and even after five months, they did not show any signs of systematic toxicity.

 She then turned back to virology and joined the effort to develop an HIV vaccine.

-Throughout her career she supported other women in the sciences, in part through the Sigma Delta Epsilon honorary society and Professional Organization for Women in Science.
+Throughout her career she supported other women in the sciences, in part through Graduate Women in Science Sigma Delta Epsilon honorary society and Professional Organization for Women in Science.

-At least two startup companies were formed to develop her work: International BioImmune Systems, which did the lung cancer work, and later Neogenix (subsequently sold to Precision Medicine), the lead product of which is ensituximab, a monoclonal antibody raised against a set of tumor antigens identified by Hollinshead.
+At least two startup companies were formed to develop her work: International BioImmune Systems, which did the lung cancer work, and later Neogenix (subsequently sold to Precision Biologics, Inc.), the lead product of which is ensituximab, a monoclonal antibody raised against a set of tumor antigens identified by Hollinshead.

 She served on Oncology Boards for Medical College of Pennsylvania, and Neogenix Oncology, Inc.